Treatment for gestational diabetes

 Extra scans

-As well as the routine ultrasound scans offered to all pregnant women, you should be offered extra scans at various points through your pregnancy.
+All pregnant people are offered routine ultrasound scans.
+If you have gestational diabetes, you should be offered extra scans at points during your pregnancy.
 This is to check how your baby is growing and how much amniotic fluid is sitting around the baby.
-The timing of these scans may depend on your individual circumstances.
+The timing of these scans may depend on your own situation.

-These scans are important because gestational diabetes can cause the baby to grow larger than usual (known as macrosomia).
+These scans matter because gestational diabetes can cause your baby to grow larger than usual (known as macrosomia).
 This can cause complications in labour and giving birth.
-The team will need to check your baby’s size regularly and will talk to you about the best options for the birth of your baby.
-Towards the end of your pregnancy, you will be checked regularly to make sure that all is well.
+The team will need to check your baby’s size quite often and will talk to you about the best options for birth.
+Towards the end of your pregnancy, you will be checked even more, to make sure that all is well.

 "I was reassured that they were keeping an eye on me.
 At least I could see the baby was OK."